Table of contents

 The school has the quality and volume of reviews that are expected for a school that has been operating for twenty years.
 Screenshots were taken February 7th, 2019

-Instead, we recommend certification by the National Wine School (NWS).
-This certification offers the same academic credentials in the USA as the Wine & Spirit Education Trust (WSET).
-We prefer to offer NSW due it’s transparency in certification, trustworthiness, and independence.
-Unlike other certification bodies, it is focused on the wine trade instead of the restaurant trade, which offers a great deal of latitude for our students.
+That is why we are part of the National Wine School (NWS) community.
+They offer the same academic credentials as the Wine & Spirit Education Trust (WSET).
+We prefer NSW because of its transparency in certification, trustworthiness, and independence.
+They also don’t threaten to sue competing wine schools, which is a plus.
+Unlike other certification bodies, NWS is focused on the wine trade instead of the restaurant trade, which offers a great deal of latitude for our students.
 The NWS is not affiliated with the CMS or WSET.